tasitlabs/tasit-sdk/packages/tasit-act/README.md

 That's too blockchain-y for the target audience.
 The API is being informed too much by the underlying implementation as opposed to the most understandable abstraction.
 The `tasit-act` API for setting data should be indistinguishable from using pubsub on a non-blockchain architecture.

-So the "set" should return something that lets the user subscribe for the 1st or or 7th or nth confirmation of the result, but it shouldn't be a tx hash.
+So the "set" should return something that lets the user subscribe for the 1st or 7th or nth confirmation of the result, but it shouldn't be a tx hash.

 Here's one option for how it could work: